cronvel/kung-fig/doc/KFG.md

 	last-name: Doe
 ```

+This would produce:
+`[ { "first-name": "Joe" , "last-name": "Doe" } , { "first-name": "Bill" , "last-name": "Baroud" } , { "first-name": "Jane" , "last-name": "Doe" } ]`.

 <a name="ref.objects"></a>
 ## Objects

-The object presentation in KFG is simply a list of key, followed by a colon `:` followed by the value.
+The object representation in KFG is simply a list of key, followed by a colon `:` followed by the value.
 There can be any number of spaces before and after the colon.

-The syntax is similar to the array syntax, the hyphen `-` being replaced by the property's key and the colon:
+The syntax is similar to the array syntax, the hyphen being replaced by the property's key and the colon:
 one property per line.

 For example, this would produce `{ "first-name": "Joe" , "last-name": "Doe" , "job": "developer" }`: